ONVIF Device Manager Review and Download - NVR IPCAMERA SECURITY

 Onvif Device Manager Add Device Different Port

-Note: In most cases, you don’t need to change the port number, however sometimes the IP camera comes with a different ONVIF port setup.
+Note: In most cases, you don’t need to change the port number, however sometimes the IP camera comes with a different ONVIF port .
 Just check the camera manual or the network menu to make sure you have the correct info.

 ONVIF Device Manager Camera Info